dodslaser/cellophane/README.md

 ## Defining pipeline modules

 At least one module must contain at least one `runner` decorated function.
 Runners are responsible for launching the pipeline with the provided samples.
 They are executed as separate processes in parallel.
 Optinally, if `individual_samples=True` is specified in the `runner` decorator cellophane will spawn one runner process per sample.
-A `runner` function must accept `label`, `samples`, `config`, and `logger` as arguments.
+A `runner` function must accept `samples`, `config`, `timestamp`, `label`, `logger`, and `root` as arguments.

 A module may also define pre/post-hooks.
 These are functions that will be executed before or after the whle pipeline completes.
 A hook function must take `config`, `samples`, amd `logger` as arguments.
 Hooks are executed sequentially and can be given a numeric priority to ensure correct execution order.
 By default the priority will be `inf`.
 Setting a lower `priority` means the hook will be executed earlier.